 On a Friday morning, a beggar, desperate to get a few bucks as he was really hungry, located himself in front of a mosque in Kottayam.
 In the afternoon, everyone came for the prayers (Jummah).
 (The schools in Kerala have a long recess on Fridays, extending till 2:30 PM to facilitate Muslim students to offer Jummah).
 On culmination of the prayers, everyone folded their caps, dusted and rolled their prayer mats and went home.
 No one even bothered to give a glance at the hungry beggar.

-On Saturday morning the beggar placed himself at the vantage point of the Shiva Temple of Kottayam.
-The devotees came in droves (Second Saturday of a month is a holiday for all offices and schools of Kerala) and offered Poojas, Nivedyams and Abhishekams and left and no one gave any offering to the hungry beggar.
+On Saturday morning the beggar placed himself at the vantage point of Shiva Temple of Kottayam.
+Devotees came in droves (Second Saturday of a month is a holiday for all offices and schools of Kerala) and offered Poojas, Nivedyams and Abhishekams and left and no one gave any offering to the hungry beggar.

-By about 11 AM, the beggar found his pan full of money and overjoyed with it, he prayed to the God Almighty.
-He wanted the God to answer his query as to why He gave him His wrong address.
-The God appeared in front of the beggar and explained to him the reasons.
+By about 11 AM, the beggar found his pan full of money and overjoyed with it, he prayed to God Almighty.
+He wanted God to answer his query as to why He gave him His wrong address.
+God appeared in front of the beggar and explained to him His reasons.

 “Look!
 These are the real devotees.
 Everyone has formed a proper and well disciplined queue which you will never find in front of any other places you had been till now.
-There is no difference between the rich and the poor; literate and illiterate.
+There is no difference between rich and poor; literate and illiterate.
 There is no segregation along caste, creed or religious lines.
-They stand in a queue in the most descent manner, braving the storms, rains or the hot sun.
-They respect each others’ privacy and ensure that they do not even touch the one in the front.”
+They stand in a queue in most descent manner, braving storms, rains or hot sun.
+They respect each others privacy and ensure that they do not even touch the one in front.”